Girli: Career

 In 2018, Girli performed at the MTV Presents Gibraltar Calling festival.
 In 2019, she released the single "Deal With It" and released her debut studio album, Odd One Out, four years after her debut single.
 In July 2019, Girli released the single "Up & Down".
 Later in 2019, Girli was dropped by her record label.
 She wrote her subsequent single "Has Been" in response, stating on Instagram, "This song is for my ex record label who didn't think I was perfect or pop star enough to sell records."
 Girli was due to take her Sofa Tour around the UK in March 2020, but cancelled the dates due to the COVID-19 pandemic.
 Her first EP on the independent record label AllPoints, Ex Talk, was released in February 2021.

 Girli previously performed on stage with DJ Kitty (Rosalie Sylvia Fountain), who provided backing vocals.
 DJ Kitty was later replaced by DJ GG, after DJ Kitty resigned due to other commitments.

-In 2024, she released her second album, Matriarchy, which RenownedforSound described as "a hard-hitting pop album that gives girli’s ‘mainstream’ counterparts a run for their money."
+In 2024, she released her second album, Matriarchy, which Renowned for Sound described as "a hard-hitting pop album that gives Girli's ‘mainstream' counterparts a run for their money".